Once Upon a Time in Shaolin

-Once Upon a Time in Shaolin is the seventh studio album by the American hip hop group Wu-Tang Clan.
-Only one copy was created, with no ability to download or stream it.
-Feeling the value of music had been cheapened by the internet, the producers Cilvaringz and RZA hoped to return it to the value of fine art.
-The only copy was purchased in 2015 for $2 million, making it the most expensive work of music ever sold.
+Once Upon a Time in Shaolin is the seventh studio album by the American hip-hop group Wu-Tang Clan.
+It was recorded in secret from 2007 to 2013, and features the entire Wu-Tang Clan, plus the rapper Redman, the Wu-Tang Killa Beez, FC Barcelona players, the actress Carice van Houten and the singer Cher.

-The album was recorded in secret over six years from 2007 to 2013.
-A single two-CD copy was pressed in 2014 and stored in a secured vault in Casablanca, Morocco, then sold through the auction house Paddle8 in 2015.
-A legal agreement with the purchaser stipulated that the album cannot be commercially exploited until 2103, although it can be played at listening parties.

-The winning bidder was Martin Shkreli, the CEO of Turing Pharmaceuticals.
-In March 2018, following Shkreli's conviction for securities fraud, a federal court seized assets belonging to him, including Once Upon a Time in Shaolin.
-In July 2021, the U.S. Department of Justice sold it to a corporate entity for more than $2 million to cover Shkreli's debts; it was then sold to the non-fungible token collectors PleasrDAO.
+Feeling the value of music had been cheapened by the internet, the producers Cilvaringz and RZA created only one copy, with no ability to download or stream it.
+In 2015, Martin Shkreli, the CEO of Turing Pharmaceuticals, bought it at auction for $1.5 million.
+In 2018, following Shkreli's conviction for securities fraud, a federal court seized assets belonging to him, including Once Upon a Time in Shaolin.
+In 2021, the US Department of Justice sold it to a corporate entity for more than $2 million, who sold to the non-fungible token collectors PleasrDAO for $4 million.

-The first public exhibition of the album began in June 2024 at the Museum of Old and New Art in Hobart, Tasmania.
-That month, Shkreli livestreamed the album on Twitter, triggering a lawsuit from PleasrDAO.
+A legal agreement stipulates that the album cannot be commercially exploited until 2103, although it can be played at listening parties.
+The first public exhibition began in June 2024 at the Museum of Old and New Art in Hobart, Tasmania.
+That month, Shkreli livestreamed it on X, triggering a lawsuit from PleasrDAO.
 PleasrDAO also began selling partial ownership of the album as an NFT, with each purchase accelerating the release by 88 seconds.

+Many fans reacted negatively to the news of the single-copy album.
+Critics who have heard Once Upon a Time in Shaolin in whole or part responded positively.
+Rolling Stone said it had the potential to become Wu-Tang Clan's most popular album in decades, Complex likened it to early Wu-Tang albums and The Guardian praised the single-copy concept as a "work of art".
+In 2015, the Guinness Book of Records certified Once Upon a Time in Shaolin as the most valuable album in the world.

 Recording

-Wu-Tang Clan began working on Once Upon a Time in Shaolin in the late 2000s with the producer Cilvaringz.
-It took about six years to complete, recorded in secret, mostly in Staten Island, New York, and produced in Marrakech, Morocco.
+Wu-Tang Clan began working on Once Upon a Time in Shaolin in the late 2000s.
+It took about six years to complete.
+It was recorded in secret, mostly in Staten Island, New York, and produced in Marrakech, Morocco.
 It features the entire Wu-Tang Clan, plus the rapper Redman, the Wu-Tang Killa Beez, FC Barcelona football players, the actress Carice van Houten and two appearances from the singer and actress Cher.
-The Wu-Tang rapper Method Man said the members were not told they were working on a Wu-Tang album, and that they were uncomfortable with the single-copy concept after it was announced "because that's not how to it was described to us".
+The Wu-Tang rapper Method Man said the members were not told they were working on a Wu-Tang album, and that they were uncomfortable with the single-copy concept after it was announced.